Renault SA (EPA:RNO)

 Clio 6 debuts as a hybrid flagship, combining bold design, advanced technology, and sustainability.
 It leads European sales, offers best-in-class efficiency, and features extensive connectivity and safety innovations.

-• H1 2025 saw revenue growth and strong product momentum, but operating margin and free cash flow missed expectations due to market pressures and LCV weakness.
-The outlook targets a 6.5% margin and €1–1.5B free cash flow, with H2 expected to improve on cost discipline and new launches.
+• H1 2025 saw revenue growth and robust EV/hybrid momentum, but operating margin and free cash flow fell short due to market contraction and one-off impacts.
+The outlook targets improved H2 performance, cost reductions, and continued product launches, with a focus on value-over-volume and international expansion.

 • H1 2025 revenue rose 2.5% to €27.6B, but operating margin and free cash flow missed expectations due to weak LCV performance and a declining retail market.
 Full-year margin and cash flow guidance were lowered, with H2 recovery expected from new launches and cost controls.